dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 Other examples (:ref:`not` and :ref:`and`) show how a Boolean gate is represented as a *constraint satisfaction problem* (:term:`CSP`) on a quantum computer.
-This example does the same for multiple gates that constitute a circuit.
+This example aggregates the resulting binary quadratic models (BQM) to do the same for multiple gates that constitute a circuit.

 Small-Circuit Problem
 ---------------------

-The code below uses common Boolean gates provided by :doc:`dimod </docs_dimod/sdk_index>` BQM generators, represents the NOT operation by flipping the relevant variable, and sums the BQMs.
+The code below represents standard Boolean gates with BQMs provided by :doc:`dimod </docs_dimod/sdk_index>` BQM generators, represents the Boolean NOT operation by inverting the coefficients of the relevant variables, and sums the gate-level BQMs.
 The resulting aggregate BQM has its lowest value for variable assignments that satisfy all the constraints representing the circuit's Boolean gates.

 >>> from dimod.generators import and_gate, or_gate
 ...